Torque Calibration: Why Torque Control is Important - Intro

 One good example I use in training shows a dragster owned by Jeff Nihil.
 The pit crew over-torqued the bolts on the left exhaust manifold.
-The bolts then failed, manifold popped off, and 4000bhp of exhaust gas launch the car in the air at over 200mph!
+The bolts then failed, the manifold popped off, and 4000bhp of exhaust gas launched the car in the air at over 200mph!

 Not Applying Enough Torque

 Figure 7: H20 Pump Pulley Bolt about to come off